Yuliia-Oliinyk777/project-AmazingTeam-10/README.md

 This is our first team project.
-We're the best team ever.
-This is our first team project.
+We are learning how to work as a team and learning how the vite builder works.
 We're the best team ever.